20 Popular Websites that use React in 2023

 What this entails is that React has now become the most preferable frontend languages used worldwide.
 The reason for this is simple: it’s easy to learn, declarative, and reusable within the entire web app.
 Due to these reasons, it’s an excellent choice for creating single-page web apps, great-looking user interfaces (UI), and complex web interfaces.

 Don’t take our word for it; these statistics are self-explainable:

-- React.js was the most loved and wanted web framework in the previous year, as per Stack Overflow survey 2019.
+- React.js was the most admired web framework the previous year, as per Stack Overflow Survey 2023.

-- React is one of the most popular JS libraries on Github with 143k stars and 1,353 contributors by January 2020.
+- React is one of the most popular JS libraries on Github, with 210k stars and 1,623 contributors.
 (Source)